mattermost/docs/source/install/config-proxy-apache2.rst

 	- On Ubuntu 14.04 and RHEL 6: ``sudo service apache2 restart``
 	- On Ubuntu 16.04+ and RHEL 7+: ``sudo systemctl restart apache2``

 You should be all set!
-Ensure that your Mattermost config file is pointing to the correct URL (which may include a port), and then ensure that once deployed your socket connection is not dropping.
-To prevent external access to Mattermost on port 8065, in the config file, set "ListenAddress" to "localhost:8065" instead of ":8065".
+Ensure that your Mattermost config file is pointing to the correct URL (which may include a port), and then ensure that your socket connection is not dropping once deployed.
+To prevent external access to Mattermost on port 8065, in the config file, set ``ListenAddress`` to ``localhost:8065`` instead of ``:8065``.